This page, strawberries for gout, was last reviewed, or updated, on 15 March 2017

 MORE REASONS WHY YOU EAT STRAWBERRIES FOR GOUT

-The hints, but not the proof, are that strawberries for gout are a good idea.
+All these hints, which do not amount to proof, nevertheless suggest that strawberries for gout are a good idea.
 But the value of strawberries for gout doesn't stop here.
 Let's look at other dietary factors that make strawberries a food to eat for gout.
 All of them, and strawberries' rating in each, are gout-positive, as you'll understand if you have read around this website.

 Total flavonoids to Vitamin C: 68%.
 Not perfect, but good.